What is wellness testing?

 Why do wellness testing?

-Dogs are very good at masking illness, and disease may be present even in animals that appear to be healthy.
-If a disease can be detected before a dog shows signs of illness, then steps can often be taken to manage or correct the problem before permanent damage occurs.
+Dogs are very good at masking illness, and disease may be present even in dogs that appear to be healthy.
+If a disease can be detected before a dog shows signs of illness, steps can often be taken to manage or correct the problem before permanent damage occurs.

 When is wellness testing done?

-Wellness testing should be done on a regular basis, and many pet owners combine wellness testing with their dog’s annual visit to the veterinarian for physical examination, vaccination and heartworm testing.
+Wellness testing should be done on a regular basis, and many pet owners combine wellness testing with their dog’s annual visit to the veterinarian for physical examination, vaccination, and heartworm testing.
 Your veterinarian may recommend more frequent testing depending on your dog's age or specific health concerns.
-Monitoring your pet's health status on a regular basis makes it easier for the veterinarian to detect minor changes that signal the onset of disease.
+Monitoring your dog’s health status on a regular basis makes it easier for your veterinarian to detect minor changes that signal the onset of disease.

 What is involved in wellness testing?

-If minor abnormalities are found on the biochemistry profile, the veterinarian may ask you to repeat the tests in a few days, weeks or months.
-If the abnormalities are more serious, then a more extensive diagnostic workup may be recommended, including an expanded biochemistry profile and special tests including X-rays or ultrasound.
+Biochemistry Profile.
+This is a panel of tests that provides information about the organs and tissues of the body, and helps to detect diabetes, kidney disease, liver disease, and other disorders (for more information, see handout “Serum Biochemistry”).
+If minor abnormalities are found on the biochemistry profile, your veterinarian may suggest that the tests be repeated in a few days, weeks or months.
+If the abnormalities are more serious, then a more extensive diagnostic workup may be recommended, including an expanded biochemistry profile and imaging tests including radiographs (X-rays) or ultrasound.

-Urinalysis – Urinalysis is a routine test that reports the physical and chemical properties of a pet’s urine (see Urinalysis).
-Urinalysis provides information about how well the kidneys are working, identifies inflammation and infection in the urinary system, and helps to detect diabetes.
-Urinalysis is part of a comprehensive assessment of the kidneys and urinary system and should be included in routine Wellness Testing.
+Urinalysis.
+Urinalysis is a routine test that reports the physical and chemical properties of a pet’s urine (for more information, see handout “Urinalysis”).
+Urinalysis provides information about how well the kidneys are working and identifies inflammation and infection in the urinary system.
+It can also help to detect diabetes and can be useful in the diagnosis of cancer within the urinary system.
+Urinalysis is part of a comprehensive assessment of the kidneys and urinary system and should be included in routine wellness testing.